natgo/wt-wiki-scraper/wikitext-transpiled/ground/Object%20906.md

 * Virtually no armour
 * Only 3 crewmen limits the survivability
 * Turret bustle is protected by only 8 mm, heavy machine guns can easily penetrate and detonate the ammunition in the autoloader
-* Overall, turret front is vulnerable to HMG at short distances
+* Turret front is vulnerable to HMG at short distances
 * Prone to destruction by overpressure
-* Stock experience is horrible
+* Stock experience is quite poor
 ** Mobility and accuracy are bad until relevant upgrades are researched and bought
 * Awful gun depression of -5°
-* Two-plane stabilizer becomes ineffective at speeds above 35-40 km/ph, especially on rough terrain
+* Two-plane stabilizer becomes ineffective at speeds above 35-40 km/h, especially on rough terrain
 * When firing from the water, can accidentally sink itself

 == History ==